Pop up sprinklers or sub surface drippers?

 - Gear drive sprinklers

-- Because they spray water from the top, its easier to water in fertiliser and chemicals when you have pop ups.
+- Because they spray water from the top, it's easier to water in fertiliser and chemicals

 - Use more water than drippers.
 Because water is sprayed from overhead, the water can be blown around, it can evaporate and it can run off.